When it comes to vegan clothes, shoes, and fashion accessories, it’s pretty cut and dry in terms of defining what is considered vegan or not.

 - designed specifically for vegan clothing and accessory companies

-- free of charge to apply and use trademark logo
+- costs $250 to apply and use trademark logo

 - does not require renewal once approved

 PETA defines “vegan” as clothes, shoes, and accessories that contain no leather, fur, wool, skin, or exotic skins or any other animal-derived fabric.